 A minimum of 18 credit hours plus a thesis/practicum.
-This minimum will include: - a) at least 6 credit hours of required graduate level courses; - b) up to 12 credit hours of optional courses (subject to the approval of the Graduate Committee); Industrial Relations/Human Resource Management/Management of Organizations Option One of: 27.744 Organizational Theory or 27.741 Organizational Behaviour One of: 27.754 or 27.708 Research Methods, or an equivalent graduate level course in quantitative methods from another Faculty Four additional optional courses but, among them, students are encouraged to take: 1) an additional research methods course (quantitative or qualitative) and either a statistics or econometrics course and 2) a philosophy of science course.
+This minimum will include: - a) at least 6 credit hours of required graduate level courses in the student's area of specialization; - b) up to 12 credit hours of optional courses (subject to the approval of the Graduate Committee); - c) a thesis or a practicum.

+Business Administration (Industrial Relations/Human Resource Management/Management of Organizations) Option One of: 27.744 Organizational Theory or 27.741 Organizational Behaviour One of: 27.754 or 27.708 Research Methods, or an equivalent graduate level course in quantitative methods from another Faculty Four additional optional courses but, among them, students are encouraged to take: 1) an additional research methods course (quantitative or qualitative) and either a statistics or econometrics course and 2) a philosophy of science course.
 Master's thesis or research practicum Students are advised to check with the Graduate Program Office at the I.H.
 Asper School of Business for a list of suggested courses.
 Marketing Option Any six credit hours from:

-118.710 Readings in Marketing 118.711 Doctoral Seminar in Marketing 118.712 Seminar in Buyer Behaviour or 118.723 Seminar in Consumer Behaviour Six credit hours of approved research methods coursework.
-Optional six credit hours of approved coursework.
+118.710 Readings in Marketing 118.711 Doctoral Seminar in Marketing 118.712 Seminar in Buyer Behaviour or 118.723 Seminar in Consumer Behaviour Six credit hours of approved research methods coursework at the graduate level.
+Optional six credit hours of approved coursework relevant to the chosen area of study.
 Students are advised to check with the Graduate Program Office at the I.H.
 Asper School of Business for a list of suggested courses.
+Supply Chain Management Option Nine credit hours in:

-Second language requirement: none Expected time to graduate: 1-3 years SECTION 40.3 Faculty Based Ph.D. in Management Admission In addition to the admission requirements of the Faculty of Graduate Studies found in the Graduate Studies Regulations Section of this calendar, an earned Master's degree (MBA preferred), and in exceptional cases, a Bachelor's degree in a management or business discipline from a recognized institution, or a discipline sharing a common origin or a parallel discipline to the applicant's chosen area of concentration, is required.
+164.701 Advanced Supply Chain Management 27.708 Research Methods 164.609 Production Management Nine credit hours of optional courses relevant to the area of specialization.
+Second language requirement: none Expected time to graduate: 1-3 years SECTION 39.3 Faculty Based Ph.D. in Management Admission In addition to the admission requirements of the Faculty of Graduate Studies found in the Graduate Studies Regulations Section of this calendar, an earned Master's degree (MBA preferred), and in exceptional cases, a Bachelor's degree in a management or business discipline from a recognized institution, or a discipline sharing a common origin or a parallel discipline to the applicant's chosen area of concentration, is required.
 Prior to admission, the candidate is to provide the following:

-- A statement of goals and interests; - An official transcript of academic record with a minimum grade point average of 3.0 on a 4.0 scale (approximately 75% or a "B") in the last 60 credit hours: - A score on a graduate aptitude test, preferably the GMAT, with a minimum score of 600 (GRE will be accepted if 80% achieved on all scales); - Three letters of recommendation from persons who know the candidate's academic ability; Evidence of research and teaching ability.
+- A statement of goals and interests; - An official transcript of academic record with a minimum grade point average of 3.0 on a 4.5 scale (approximately 75% or a "B") in the last 60 credit hours; - A score on a graduate aptitude test, preferably the GMAT, with a minimum score of 600 (GRE will be accepted if 80% achieved on all scales); - Three letters of recommendation from persons who know the candidate's academic ability; - Evidence of research and teaching ability.

 Admission Deadline The deadline to apply is January 15 for international applicants, and March 1 for Canadian/U.S. applicants.
 Program Requirements Minimum Program requirements of the Faculty of Graduate Studies are found in the Graduate Studies Regulations Section of this Calendar.
 The basic program design assumes that students have completed an MBA degree or its equivalent.
 The MBA degree constitutes the "core" of knowledge that is prerequisite to proceeding to Ph.D. study since it provides the breadth of knowledge necessary for Ph.D.'s in Management.
 Students who are deficient in this "core" may be required to take additional MBA-level courses.
-Decisions regarding deficient background will be made by the student's advisory committee.
+Decisions regarding deficient background will be made by the student's advisory committee, subject to the discretion of the PhD Program Committee.
 All students must complete the following course requirements: